The Department of Media is an important contributor to the international research profile of the Faculty.

 Joint ARC Discovery Project application with Associate Professor Ben McCann (The University of Adelaide) on the representations of tobacco imagery in French and Chinese films.

-His research is examining if modern media and communication theory can help contribute to the development of climate change adaptation communications that target vulnerable, low socioeconomic groups in urban Adelaide.
-Robert has worked in the climate change communications field providing communications support to NGOs, research and academic institutions.
-His research work with vulnerable Australians has been influenced by his experiences of working on climate change adaptation projects with Indigenous Australians.
+Robert’s PhD research is provisionally titled Adapting communication conventions: Communicating climate change adaptation to Australia's urban poor.
+His research examines whether existing media theories can contribute to the development of climate change adaptation communications targeting vulnerable, low socioeconomic groups in Adelaide.
+Robert’s work in climate change communications field has supported NGOs, research and academic institutions.
+His research has been influenced by experiences of working on climate change adaptation projects with Indigenous Australians.
+Rob’s academic profile is at https://www.researchgate.net/profile/Robert_Palmer21, and his media and communications background at www.auconsulting.com.au

-Zoe’s current research project focuses on the dynamic relationship between cinema and city, specifically mainland Chinese films set in three different regions since the 1980s.
-Both material and imagined cities and space depicted in films reflect various aspects of the undergoing urbanization in major Chinese cities.
-Issues that accompany the urbanization of modern developed cities and regions now affect Chinese cities and people in recent decades.
-And because of the large population and extremely uneven development in economy, issues such as immigration and identity crisis are even more severe.
-As an effective and advanced artistic vehicle, films record and reflect on such social problems and, more importantly, enlighten viewers and the whole society.
-By deploying Edward Soja’s view on the macro space and Michel de Certeau’s idea of space practice, the project aims to investigate the various filmic space and characters, to draw a complete map of Chinese city images.
+Zoe’s doctoral research focuses on the dynamic relationship between cinema and city, specifically in mainland Chinese films set in three different regions since the 1980s.
+The material and imagined cities and space depicted in these films reflect the ongoing urbanization of China, where population growth and uneven economic development bring issues such as immigration (from rural areas) and identity to the forefront of urban renewal.
+These films record and reflect on social problems and, more importantly, enlighten viewers.
+Zoe’s research deploys Edward Soja’s views on macro space and Michel de Certeau’s space practice to investigate the various filmic characters and spaces that inhabit these images of Chinese cities.